Paul Singer (public servant): Vice regal career

 In 2008, Singer took up a position at Government House as the Manager Strategic Program and Operations.
-He managed the 2011 Royal Visit and CHOGM.

-In 2015, he was appointed as the Director of Operations at government house and ran the day to day management of the house.
+He managed the 2011 Royal Visit and Commonwealth Heads of Government Meeting.
+In 2015, he was appointed as the Director of Operations at Government House and ran the day to day management of the house.

-In 2016, he was appointed the Deputy Official Secretary and finally in 2018 as the Official Secretary.

-As the Official Secretary he serves as the ex-officio Secretary of the Order of Australia and secretary of the Australian Bravery Decoration Council.
+In 2016, Singer was appointed as Deputy Official Secretary and, in 2018, as the Official Secretary.
+As Official Secretary he served as the ex-officio Secretary of the Order of Australia and secretary of the Australian Bravery Decoration Council.

 Honours and awards

-He was appointed a Member of the Royal Victorian Order (MVO) in the 2016 New Year Honours.

-On 19 February 2021 he was appointed an Officer of the Order of St John.